 When you are better, your students benefit from learning with a better version of you!

-So even if your students pay a little bit more for the same amount of time, the quality of that time becomes better.
+So even if your students pay a little bit more for their same weekly lessons, the quality of that time becomes better.

-Imagine how much better your life would be right now if every student you had paid you $10 more per week?
-What about $20 more per week?
-What about $50 more per week?
+Imagine how much better your life would be right now if every student you had paid you $10, $20, even $50 more a week?

-So I know it’s tough, but sell yourself on how much better life is going to be for you, because ultimately, if you’re not in a good position yourself, then your students won’t get the best from you.
+I know it’s tough, but if you sell yourself on how much better life is going to be for you, it feels easier.
+Ultimately, if you’re not in a good position yourself, then your students won’t get the best from you.

 5 Ways to Increase Guitar Lesson Prices without Losing Students